SPhillips1337/AIChatbot/README.md

-# PHPaibot - A Thinking Chatbot
+# AURA.ai Chatbot - A Thinking Chatbot

-PHPaibot is a proactive PHP chatbot that simulates human-like thinking by generating thoughts, maintaining memory, and evolving personality.
-Unlike traditional chatbots that only respond to user inputs, PHPaibot can initiate conversations with dynamically generated thoughts based on previous interactions and current events.
+AURA.ai Chatbot is a proactive chatbot that simulates human-like thinking by generating thoughts, maintaining memory, and evolving personality.
+Unlike traditional chatbots that only respond to user inputs, AURA.ai Chatbot can initiate conversations with dynamically generated thoughts based on previous interactions and current events.

 This project demonstrates a hybrid push/pull chat system with news-aware AI personality and emotional state tracking.

 ## Architecture

-PHPaibot uses a sophisticated architecture with external data integration:
+AURA.ai Chatbot uses a sophisticated architecture with external data integration:

 1.  **Frontend (HTML/JS)**: A single-page chat interface that communicates with the backend.
 It uses WebSockets to receive proactive messages from the AI and standard HTTP requests (Fetch) to send user messages.
 2.  **Backend (Node.js)**: An Express.js server that runs the main chat logic.
 It features a WebSocket server for pushing messages to the client and an API endpoint (`/api/chat`) for handling user responses.